Dmitry-Allread-Return/Dmitry-Allread-Return/README.md

 ## :relaxed:  I'm extremely glad to see you here!
 #### Everything About Me (or almost)
 ###### :metal: My name is Dmitry and I'm 20.
-I've been doing web-programming for almost 2 years at the moment.
-I was doing different web-projects.
+I've been doing web-programming for more than 2 years at the moment.
+I've been developing different web-projects.

 :tada: In addition I gotta one more hobby!
 It is a **learning English language** although my level leaves up to be desired.
-I'm learning English in parallel with a programming.
-It is really inspires me!
-At present I have an Intermediate level.
+I'm learning English in parallel with programming.
+It really inspires me!
+I have an Upper-Intermediate level at present.
 I'm trying to become better and better every day.
-All my free time is spending only on it.
-(English and Programming, of course).

 :heavy_exclamation_mark: **Necessary look at my profiles in StackOveflow**:
 https://ru.stackoverflow.com/users/406734/dmitry-allread-return